 Anything worth teaching is worth reviewing.
 We want our students to remember the things we have been learning, cumulatively, throughout the quarter and the year.
 We use questions taken from previous Adventures on Route 66 lessons, often incorporating them into a quick game to make Review a fun and interactive time.

 Have a basic list of about five rules.
-(We call ours "Power Hour Promises.")
+(We call ours Class Promises.)
 Review these quickly and pray with your students to help them focus right before the Bible Lesson.
-Click the photo below to go to my "Free Sunday School Printables & Visuals" page and print our Power Hour Promises.

 Preparation: Most of the Bible Lessons in the Adventures on Route 66 curriculum use the Read with Me Bible as a text.